Sudirman (singer): Legacy

-As Malaysians united in celebration of his historic success, a visibly jubilant Sudirman dedicated the win to his country and Prime Minister Mahathir Mohamad, who was then serving the first half of his unprecedented two-time premiership career.

-Sudirman Arshad was named 'Malaysia's Singing Ambassador' by the Malaysia Tourism Development Board (MTDC).
+Sudirman was named 'Malaysia's Singing Ambassador' by the Malaysia Tourism Development Board (MTDC).
 He was the voice behind the MTDC (Malaysian Tourism Development Corp) tune, To know Malaysia is to love Malaysia which was composed by American Emmy, Grammy and Oscar nominated singer and songwriter Carol Connors.
 He was referred to as the 'Singing Dynamite' by Singaporean journalists.
 His singing brought him standing ovations in Australia (in Sydney and Melbourne), Japan, Kuwait and the United States (Hawaii).
 Simon Napier-Bell, the manager for George Michael's band Wham!, referred to Sudirman Arshad as the 'institution of Malaysian music industry'.

-Sudirman's work was recognised by the industry when he was posthumously awarded an Anugerah Industri Muzik award and a street (Jalan Sudirman) was named after him in his hometown of Temerloh.
+He was posthumously awarded an Anugerah Industri Muzik award and a street (Jalan Sudirman) was named after him in his hometown of Temerloh.
 PAPITA created an award especially categorised under his name, which to this date has yet to be won by anyone.

-In the Malaysian Book of Records, Sudirman Arshad was given a posthumous award together with P Ramlee, Mokhtar Dahari, Tun Ghafar Baba and Ramasamy Letchemanah (Mighty Man).
+In the Malaysia Book of Records, he was given a posthumous award together with P. Ramlee, Mokhtar Dahari, Tun Ghafar Baba and Ramasamy Letchemanah (Mighty Man).

-On 26 July 2010, The National Choir paid a tribute to the late entertainer by organising a concert in conjunction with the KL Music Festival 2010, with an audience of about 1,000 present.
+On 26 July 2010, The National Choir paid a tribute to Sudirman by organising a concert in conjunction with the KL Music Festival 2010, with an audience of about 1,000 present.

-In 2011, his life journey documentary, Sudirman Arshad aired on The History Channel (Astro Channel 555) on 20 February 2011.
-Produced by FINAS and AETN All-Asia Networks.
+In 2011, his life journey documentary, Sudirman Arshad aired on The History Channel (Astro Channel 555) on 20 February 2011, produced by FINAS and AETN All-Asia Networks.
 It also reaired on RTM on 22 February 2015.